 - Summiting your application form to the PDMMs –upon submission, you pay for the Bond and the minimum amount is N10, 000 and a multiple of ₦ 1,000 after that.

-You can access your Bond or know the currency value of it’s worth though your PDMMs or FMDQ OTC Trading Platform and also note that interest are paid semi-annually until the maturity date where the principal amount will be paid back.
+You can access your Bond or know the current value of it’s worth though your PDMMs or FMDQ OTC Trading Platform and also note that interest are paid semi-annually until the maturity date where the principal amount will be paid back.
 If you are worried about payment, you will be paid your interest and money invested (principal amount) directly to your bank account or thought cheque –depending on which you prefer.

 If at any time you do not want to hold your Bond to the maturity period, you can decide to sell it through the Nigerian Stock Exchange (NSE) or via FMDQ OTC Trading Platform.